 HART is looking for a new Artistic DirectorHART is a volunteer run community theatre seeking a volunteer Artistic Director!
 HART is located in Hillsboro Oregon where it has been a cornerstone of the community for over 25 years.
 Come and join the HART Theatre team and be part of continuing to build a strong arts district in Hillsboro.

 How to ApplyIn order to apply for the Artistic Director position, please submit a resume and cover letter explaining why you think you would be a good fit for the HART community to HART@hart-theatre.org.
 References may be requested.

-Interviews will be held on August 17 and 24 with HART board and community members.
+Interviews will be held on August 24 and the second week of September with HART board and community members.
 If these dates are in conflict, please reach out and will work to accommodate as we are able to.

 Artistic Director Job DescriptionThe Artistic Director (AD) at HART Theatre provides leadership for all artistic elements of HART and is central to HART’s success as a community theatre.

 1. The AD will be a member of the Board.
 This requires attendance at all regularly scheduled EB and Board meetings.
 An AD report will be presented at each Board meeting.

 2. The AD will appoint up to two Assistant ADs as needed who will perform any part of the AD’s responsibilities.
 At least one assistant AD is recommended to ensure continuity at the point of change in ADs.
 The AD will remain ultimately responsible for assistant(s) AD contributions.